+Around May 10 – the opposition date – is when the ringed planet will be at its closest to Earth and brightest in our sky.
 Saturn is the faintest of the bright planets.
 It’s still pretty bright, but, normally, you wouldn’t pick it out from among the stars.
-But around May of 2013, you can view Saturn fairly easily, because Saturn appears as bright as the brightest stars.
-Saturn shines a touch brighter than Spica, the brightest star to light up the constellation Virgo.
-Around opposition on April 28, as we went between the sun and Saturn, the ringed planet was at its closest to Earth and brightest in our sky.
-Now, in May 2013, Saturn ascends in the eastern sky in the hours after sunset.
-Very easy to spot, if you know how to identify it.
+But around May of 2014, you can view Saturn fairly easily, because Saturn appears as bright as the brightest stars.
+Saturn shines a touch brighter than Spica and Antares, the brightest stars in the constellations Vigo and Scorpius, respectively.

 By the way, Saturn’s yearly opposition happens about two weeks later with each passing year.
 The 2009 opposition was on March 8.
 The 2010 opposition was on March 21.
 The 2011 opposition was on April 3.
 The 2012 opposition was April 15.
 The 2013 opposition was April 28.
-And the 2014 opposition will occur May 10.
+The 2014 opposition happens on May 10 and the 2015 opposition will occur on May 23.
 So you see that Saturn – like most objects in the heavens – is really very orderly in its comings and goings in our sky.
 Once you learn to identify it, you can recognize it from year to year.

-Where will Saturn be in the second half of 2013?
+Where will Saturn be in the second half of 2014?
 Saturn is nearly always somewhere in our sky, for most of every year.
-In 2013, as Earth moves in its orbit, we’ll see Saturn shift its location in our sky.
-Each night at sunset, Saturn will appear farther to the west in our sky.
-Finally, in late September or October of 2013, Saturn will disappear in the western twilight after sunset.
+In the second half 2014, as Earth moves away from Saturn in its orbit, we’ll see Saturn shift its location in our evening sky.
+After Saturn’s opposition in May 2014, Saturn will appear farther to the west as darkness falls each month thereafter.
+Finally, in late October or November of 2014, Saturn will disappear in the western twilight after sunset.

 One last thing, for you telescope users: from February 11, 1996, to September 4, 2009, the south side of Saturn’s rings was facing in Earth’s direction.
 Since then, we’ve been looking at the north side of the rings.
-In March 2013, the rings are inclined at 19o from edge-on.
-The inclination will shrink to a minimum of 17o in July and will increase to a maximum of 22o by the end of the year.
+In February March 2014, the rings are inclined at nearly 23o from edge-on.
+The inclination will shrink to a minimum of 21o in July and will increase to a maximum of 24o by the end of the year.

 Saturn basics.
 Earth travels around the sun once a year, while Saturn takes about 29-and-a-half years to orbit the sun once.
 Earth’s orbit is smaller, and we move faster than this outer planet.
 So once a year, we pass between Saturn and the sun and gain another lap on the planet.